 Discover the link between allergies and tooth sensitivity.
 Learn about causes, how to diagnose it, and effective treatment options on our page.

-Pain or discomfort when consuming hot, cold, sweet, or acidic foods and drinks: This may occur not just during consumption, but can linger after eating or drinking as well.
+Sharp, temporary pain or discomfort when consuming hot, cold, sweet, or acidic foods and beverages.

 Tooth sensitivity can be extremely discomforting and might indicate a deeper issue such as dental allergy.
 When your mouth comes in contact with a specific allergen, it may lead to sensitivity.
 There are various approaches you can try at home to provide some relief.